Parameterized Algorithms for Kidney Exchange: Results

 \begin{lemma} In every \KE problem instance when $\el_p\leq \el_c$, there exists an optimal solution where the length of every path and cycle in that solution is at most $\theta+3$. \end{lemma}

-\begin{proof} Let \CC (which is a collection of paths starting from altruistic vertices and cycles) be an optimal solution of a \KE instance \II with $\el_p\leq \el_c$.
+\begin{proof} Let \CC (which is a collection of paths starting from altruistic vertices and cycles) be an optimal solution of an instance \II of the \KE problem with $\el_p\leq \el_c$.
 If the length of every path and cycle in \CC is at most $\theta+3$, then there is nothing to prove.
 So let us assume otherwise.
 That is, there either exists a path starting from an altruistic vertex of length more than $\theta+3$ or a cycle of length more than $\theta+3$ in \CC (or both).
 We now construct another solution $\CC_1$ as follows.

 {\bf Case I: } Suppose there exists a path $p=v_1 v_2 \ldots v_k$ in \CC where $v_1$ is an altruistic vertex and $\el_p\ge k>\theta+3$.
 By pigeonhole principal, there exists a vertex type \gamma such that the vertices $v_a$ and $v_b$ are of type \gamma for some indices $1< a<b< k$.
 Note that $b\neq a+1$ as vertices of the same type form an independent set.
 Consider a path $p_1$ defined as $p_1: v_1 \ldots v_a v_{b+1}\ldots v_k$ and cycle $q$ defined as $q: v_{a+1}\ldots v_b v_{a+1}$.
 Since there exists an edge from $v_b$ to $v_{b+1}$ and the vertices $v_a$ and $v_b$ are of same type (of type \gamma), there exists an edge from $v_a$ to $v_{b+1}$.
 Similarly, since there exists an edge from $v_a$ to $v_{a+1}$ and the vertices $v_a$ and $v_b$ are of same type (of type \gamma), there exists an edge from $v_b$ to $v_{a+1}$.
 Hence, the path $p_1$ and cycle $q$ is well-defined.
 We now consider the solution $\CC_1 = (\CC\setminus\{p\})\cup\{p_1, q\}$.
 We observe that both \CC and $\CC_1$ cover the same number of non-altruistic vertices. $\CC_1$ is a valid solution as length of $p_1$ and $q$ is at most $\el_p$ and we have $\el_p\leq \el_c$.